 You may also be interested in

 A child with a primary immune deficiency has an immune system that does not work at all, or does not work well, usually due to a hereditary or genetic defect.
+When that happens, the child will have a reduced ability to resist or get rid of an infectious disease.

 Children are not “small adults” and their risks for infections differ greatly based on things like age, activity and the ability to fight infection.